 Talk with old folks, with veterans, old or young.
-There is nothing like real life experience.
+There is nothing like a real-life experience.

 Be patient, the best (or worst) stories are hardest to get, but it is precious knowledge.

-It is a better prepper investment to hear how (and what) tree bark to eat then to buy 10 MREs.
+It is a better prepper investment to hear how (and what) tree bark to eat than to buy 10 MREs.

 Many years after my great-uncle experiences and events I experienced similar things, hunger, fighting, piles of bodies…